 Conservative risk tolerance

 Unlike the first two, prudent investors are not willing to accept highly volatile investment options.
 They prefer not to rock the boat by choosing investments that offer little to no risk.
 More often than not, retirees fall under this category since they can no longer afford to risk their hard-earned nest egg.
-However, there are also younger investors who choose to take on a conservative approach.
+However, some younger investors choose to take on a conservative approach.

 Conservative investors are also called risk-averse, opting for secure investment products, like U.S. Treasuries or bank certificates of deposit (CDs).
 This strategy allows them to earn income while preserving their capital.

-You can recognize the conservative investor in the event of a significant stock market downturn as they are usually among the first ones to sell their stocks immediately.
+You can recognize the conservative investor in the event of a significant stock market downturn as they are usually among the first ones to immediately sell their stocks.

 Make room for reality